-More than 130 commemorative trees have been dedicated along the Pantano Wash since 2012, with a goal of 570 desert-adapted trees to eventually be planted in honor of friends and family, in seven tree gardens with petroglyph-themed names and symbols.
-Commemorative walls adjacent to each grove will list the dedication names of people for whom trees have been planted.
+Over 340 commemorative trees have been planted honoring friends and family along the Pantano Wash since 2012, with a goal of 570 desert-adapted trees to eventually be planted in seven tree gardens with petroglyph-themed names and symbols.
+Commemorative walls in each grove list the dedication names of people for whom trees have been planted.
 Corresponding numbered markers are placed in front of each tree.

 News story: Children’s Memorial Garden and Commemorative Tree Park – courtesy of Tony Paniagua, Arizona Public Media

-The Tucson area’s newest Commemorative Tree Park is located along the east bank of the Pantano Wash Linear Park (west side of Pantano Pkwy.), beginning at Michael Perry Park south of Golf Links Rd. and Pantano Parkway, and continuing northwest to the path’s current terminus at Kenyon Dr. west of Pantano Rd.
+The Tucson area’s newest Commemorative Tree Park is located along the east bank of the Pantano River Park Park on the west side of Pantano Pkwy. beginning at Michael Perry Park south of Golf Links Rd. and continuing northwest to Kenyon Dr. west of Pantano Rd.
 Additional parking and access points are available on the west side of Pantano Parkway just north of Golf Links Rd., and on the west side of Pantano Parkway just south of 22nd St., as well as on-street neighborhood parking from just north of 22nd St. to Kenyon Dr.

 This commemorative tree park is a model designed to address multiple community needs – environmental restoration, flood and erosion control and stormwater runoff reduction, beautification, carbon sequestration, reduction of the urban heat island effect, fitness and recreation – all while allowing community members the opportunity to purchase trees for planting in honor of their friends and family.

-Commemorative tree parks are typically implemented in areas where basic park infrastructure is planned or has already been built by local governments, with open space set aside for future planting of several hundred additional trees.
+Commemorative tree parks are typically implemented in areas where basic park infrastructure is planned or has already been built by local governments, and where open space can be set aside for future planting of several hundred additional trees.
 The trees and related landscape amenities are put in place in stages over the course of a few years as family and friends purchase trees in recognition or remembrance of their loved ones.
 Linear park paths are an ideal setting for this type of commemoration.
 The path does extend further north and south as part of The Loop, though these areas are not presently planned to include commemorative trees.
 Tucson Clean & Beautiful is working with Pima County and the City of Tucson to identify additional future commemorative tree sites throughout the metropolitan area.

 This site was implemented by Tucson Clean & Beautiful/Trees for Tucson in cooperation with the Pima County Department of Natural Resources, Parks and Recreation, and City of Tucson Parks & Recreation Department in response to area residents’ continued requests for commemorative tree dedication opportunities.
 Development of the Pantano Wash Linear Park infrastructure prior to opening the Commemorative Tree Park was a cooperative partnership including the City of Tucson, Ward 4 Council Office, Pima County, and the Regional Transportation Authority.